 I did my degree at Curtin in Perth (which was a really good school – g’day Laurence, Les and Rick if you ever read this 🙂 and graduated with distinction in 2000 (mature-age students FTW!).
 I got told I topped our class, but that was never confirmed in any way, but I like it anyway 🙂 I had my own radio sports show at 6NR while at uni, as well as doing a fair bit of work with good mate Dan Lonergan at ABC radio.

 After a year of doing various weekend radio gigs, I started with afl.com.au, and was there for four years which included a summer at the WACA in the media department with the legendary Haggers, which was instructional in quite a few ways.
 I then went to CH10 in about 2005 (I’d been doing a day a week work experience for a year or so) but discovered I didn’t really like TV all that much.
 Then a stint as the Perth Wildcats media manager (also educational) before breaking my elbow in a bike accident.
-Then it was back to afl.com.au in Perth, which brought me to Melbourne in 2008 as they needed a senior journo in the Melbourne newsroom.
+Then it was back to afl.com.au in Perth, before they brought me to Melbourne in 2008 as they needed a senior journo in the Melbourne newsroom.
 Plenty of radio all through this time, both sports and general.

 That lasted until 2011, when the AFL took it all in-house and I wasn’t seen as spin-friendly enough to work inside the fortress.
 (Also, schooling the old bloke interviewing you on the realities of the web /attention economy – “Slate did an experiment with 10K word articles and got as many views as 1K word articles!” #headexplodes may not have helped 🙂 Not much of interest since then, really.